manjot-b/hyperbright/README.md

 3. Build the project with the generated build system files.
 For example, on Linux ~~a Makefile will be created which can be invoked with `make -jN`~~ this does not compile due to PhysX.
 On Windows, a Visual Studio Solution file will be created, which can be opened and built with Visual Studio.

 # Controls
+ - Enter to start a game.(Currently there's only one option for startmenu)
  - W, A, S, D to pan the camera UP, LEFT, DOWN, and RIGHT respectively.
  - Arrow keys to control the vehicle.
  - Camera's point of interest (POI) follows the mouse automatically.